 Any communication sent out to employees should include not only an overview and clearly defined expectations, but also show an employee what’s in it for them.
 You must provide a “why” behind every part of training.
 Your goal is to use marketing tactics to increase utilization of your training program.

 Many organizations spend thousands of dollars per year on employee training, only to discover that employees are not applying new concepts.
-In this video, Dr. Art Kohn explains why people forget, and how to overcome the forgetting curve.
+Post-training reinforcement is a crucial part of ensuring training is applied on the job.
+Here’s why:

 Without being given the opportunity to remember, employees will forget nearly all training in less than a week.